mainnote/groupJS/README.md

 ### About groupJS

 GroupJS is an implementation pattern of grouping objects for so-called "instances" purpose.
 Instead of putting all attributes in a single object, it is recommended to create an object as a group object to manage and connect other objects called members.
 In the group object, there is a member list to maintain the relationship between group object and its members.
 Group object acts as a communicator between members.
 It also provides a single interface outside the group.
+Thus, object gets its own freedom of evolving its function without changing interaction of another object (class).

 ### Why do I need groupJS

-As you may already know that javascript takes prototypal inheritance, it creates flexible programming style.
+(As you may already know that javascript takes prototypal inheritance, it creates flexible programming style.
 However, I am not a big fans of coding with .prototype. all the time (say composition).
 This method drains up my brain.
 Thus, I started looking for an implementation pattern fitting myself.

 At first I jumped in the area of Backbone.js and its best friend marionette.
 They are kind of "Event Driven" as far as I understand, which turn object having receiving message function.
 They are surly a brilliant set.
 But I think they are still too flexible in terms of coding style.
-That is why I came up with a simple idea: "Create a object group to bridge other objects."
+That is why I came up with a simple idea: "Create a object group to bridge other objects.")

 # Documentation